-- Do NOT allow them to stand or walk
+1 Lay person flat - do NOT allow them to stand or walk

-- If unconscious, place in recovery position

-- If breathing is difficult allow them to sit
+- If unconscious, place in recovery position - If breathing is difficult allow them to sit

-- 2 Give adrenaline autoinjector
+2 Give adrenaline autoinjector

-- 3 Phone ambulance 000
+- 3 Phone ambulance 000 (AU) or 111 (NZ)

 - 4 Phone family/emergency contact

-- 5 Further adrenaline doses may be given if no response after 5 minutes
+- 5 Further adrenatine doses may be given if no response after 5 minutes

 - 6 Transfer person to hospital for at least 4 hours of observation

-If in doubt give adrenaline autoinjector
+- If in doubt give adrenaline autoinjector

-Commence CPR at any time if person is unresponsive and not breathing normally.
+Commence CPR at any time if person is unresponsive and not breathing normally

-ALWAYS give adrenaline autoinjector FIRST, and then asthma reliever puffer if someone with known asthma and allergy to food, insects or medication has SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice) even if there are no skin symptoms
+ALWAYS give adrenaline autoinjector FIRST, if someone has SEVERE AND SUDDEN BREATHING DIFFICULTY (including wheeze, persistent cough or hoarse voice), even if there are no skin symptoms.
+THEN SEEK MEDICAL HELP.